canada-ca/tracker/api/README.md

 #### Running API Server

 In accordance with the [12Factor app](https://12factor.net) philosophy, the server [draws it's config from the environment](https://12factor.net/config).
-It does based on a `.env` file that should exist in the root of the API folder which can be created with the following command, obviously modifying the test values shown to suit your setup.
+It does so based on a `.env` file that should exist in the root of the API folder which can be created with the following command, obviously modifying the test values shown to suit your setup.

 ```bash
 cat <<'EOF' > test.env